rmjordas/awesome-vue/content/components-and-libraries/ui-components.md

 - [vue-image-loader](https://github.com/kevindesousa/vue-image-loader) - A vue loader/progressive image plugin like Medium.
 - [vue-load-image](https://github.com/john015/vue-load-image) - display loader during image loading, as well as by display alternate content when the image fails to load.

+### Video Manipulation

+- [vue-playlist](https://github.com/MishaPetrov/vue-playlist) - A lightweight vue (2.0) component with no dependancies that offers truly seamless html5 video playback.
+The one and only working solution for seamless video play done with vanilla JS.
+It takes an array of videos and stitches them together into a single video.

 ### File Upload

 - [vue-clip](https://github.com/thetutlage/vue-clip) - Simple and hackable file uploader for VueJs.
 Supports Vue >= 2.1.